Alluxio/alluxio/docs/Configuring-Tachyon-with-HDFS.md

 $ ./bin/tachyon runTest Basic CACHE_THROUGH
 ```

-After this succeeds, you can visit [HDFS webUI](http://localhost:50070) to verify the files and
+After this succeeds, you can visit HDFS web UI at [http://localhost:50070](http://localhost:50070)
-directories created by Tachyon exist.
-For this test, you should see a file named:
+to verify the files and directories created by Tachyon exist.
+For this test, you should see a
-`/tachyon/data/default_tests_files/BasicFile_CACHE_THROUGH`
+file named: `/tachyon/data/default_tests_files/BasicFile_CACHE_THROUGH`

 To stop Tachyon, you can run: